Conducting Research with Participants at Elevated Risk for Suicide: Considerations for Researchers

 What study procedures need to be in place to respond to suicidal crises and clinical worsening that occur during the study?

 Studies that include suicidal and potentially suicidal participants have developed a range of clinical management options appropriate for their study designs (i.e., in-person and remote risk assessments).
 This involves the safety monitoring referred to above, and then planning steps to attempt to connect participants with appropriate care.
 Study protocols should provide a detailed description of this process and its staffing (i.e., the provision of clinical backup for non-clinical staff conducting assessments).
-Some studies in which the intervention or rater sessions are completed remotely--and often by raters who are not clinicians--have developed clinical management protocols that include warm transfers to suicide hotlines (i.e., making a telephone connection to a crisis resource while maintaining contact with the participant in order to make a direct transfer).
+Some studies in which the intervention or rater sessions are completed remotely--and often by raters who are not clinicians--have developed clinical management protocols that include warm transfers to crisis lines (i.e., making a telephone connection to a crisis resource while maintaining contact with the participant in order to make a direct transfer).
 These protocols require establishing arrangements that set up the technical and contractual links necessary to do these transfers, training study staff, setting up the privacy and confidentiality protections that allow such information sharing to take place, and monitoring to ensure that all precautions are implemented as planned throughout the study.
 When high risk youth participants are involved in a study, there may be an additional step of informing parents and guardians about the crisis and the need for intervention.
 Whether for adults or youth, these risk management procedures need to be shared with participants as part of the informed consent (and assent) process.

-Another aspect of clinical management arises when participant symptoms worsen and individuals need care outside the study protocol before further participation in the research.
-Determination of clinical worsening or suicidality can also trigger early termination from the study.
+Another aspect of clinical management arises when participant symptoms worsen, and individuals need care outside the study protocol before further participation in the research.
+Determination of clinical worsening or suicidality can trigger early termination from the study.
 In such cases, study teams will want to think through how to manage potential conflicts of interest that arise for researchers when an assessment of clinical deterioration could lead to loss of a study participant.
 Specifically, what internal and independent clinical review and oversight processes need to be in place to assure patient safety in cases when a change in a study participant’s clinical status determines ongoing research participation?
 Some studies, based on study design and risks presented, will benefit from an independent medical monitor in an oversight role to conduct clinical assessments as part of the evaluation of study continuation, and/or to review the documentation of the assessment and the study continuation decision made by a member of the study team.
 A DSMB can also play a role in this oversight, to assure that ethical decisions are being made with regard to ongoing study participation.
-Documentation of the decision making process regarding risk management and study continuation allows study monitors and DSMBs to assure that study teams are conducting studies safely, ethically, and as per protocol.
+Documentation of the decision-making process regarding risk management and study continuation allows study monitors and DSMBs to assure that study teams are conducting studies safely, ethically, and as per protocol.

 End of Study Participation